- MT Safety Audits

-The Vision of the BC Marine Trails (BCMT) is to link the entire B.C. coastline through marine routes and land sites for sustainable water-based public recreation.
+The Vision of the BC Marine Trails (BCMT) is to link the entire B.C. coastline through marine routes and land sites for safe and sustainable water-based public recreation.
 The BCMT is working toward safe and connected Marine Trails (MT).

 Our Public Program consists of five components to ensure the safety of coastal travellers using paddlecraft or small boats: